SamYuen101234/chrome_dino_RL/README.md

 If you are not familar with Q-learing, you can visit a more fundamental project, Q-learning for Tic-Tac-Toe (GitHub Repo) and the real-time interactive streamlit demo.

-The following is a detailed explaination of each approach and their environment setting in Chrome Dinosaur,
+The following is a detailed explaination of each approach and their environment setting in Chrome Dinosaur.

 ### Baseline DQN